All information relating to documentation and legal requirements stated here are for British Passport holders only.

 Guidelines for Documentation

 Go to your local register to post your bands (intention to marry).
-Gather together all required documentation - Passport (photocopy last two pages) and Certificate of No Impediment (obtained from local registrar - 2 forms - separate for Bride & Groom, one will have bride name first one will have grooms name first)
+This step takes 28 days from your appointment with your local registrar to getting your certificate of Non-Impediment.
+Gather together all required documentation - Passports (photocopy last two pages) and Certificate of No Impediment (obtained from local registrar - 2 forms - separate for Bride & Groom, one will have bride name first, one will have grooms name first)

-- The date on the certificate of no impediment will be the date you collect the document.
+- The date on the certificate of non impediment will be the date you collect the document.
 It will the be valid for 90 days, in which time you must be married.

 Find a Public Notary - http://www.thenotariessociety.org.uk

-Send signed copies of the passport along with the Certificate of No Impediment to:
+Send notariesd copies of the passport along with the Certificate of Non Impediment to: